CognitiveScale/certifai-reference-models/docs/instructions.md

     └── train.py
 ```

-#### In the above e.g. we have 3 sample models namely logisticRegression, randomForest and xgBoost to predict adult income given individual features like education levels, gender, job description etc.
+In the finance_income_prediction example the three sample models, logisticRegression, randomForest, and xgBoost, predict adult income given features like education level, gender, and job description.

-> files pre-fixed with * are auto-generated
+  **NOTE**: Files pre-fixed with * are auto-generated.

 ## Common

 At the root level we define modules which are to be used across all the models for instance `common_utils.train_utils.py`, `data/adult_income-prepped.csv` etc.